TwilioDevEd/twilio-weather-station-esp8266-iot/README.md

 # twilio-weather-station-esp8266-iot
+> This repository is archived and no longer maintained.
+The companion blog post is [still available on the Twilio blog](https://www.twilio.com/blog/twilio-weather-station-amazon-aws-iot-lambda-esp8266).

+---

 Build a weather station with an ESP8266, AWS IoT, and Twilio.

 An example application building a weather station with an ESP8266 and Amazon IoT, Lambda, and Twilio.
 You can set preferences from a master number, and get the most recent weather report at any time.
 Our companion blog post is located here: